Xilinx/mlir-air/AIRRtDialect.md

 | :----: | ----------- |
 | `event` | event type

 ### `airrt.module_metadata` (xilinx::airrt::ModuleMetadataOp)

-Global metadata for the module
+_Global metadata for the module_

 This op contains a region containing airrt.segment_metadata ops, which give information about the segments in the module.

 There is one of these per module.

-Traits: SingleBlockImplicitTerminator<ModuleMetadataTerminatorOp>
+Traits: SingleBlock, SingleBlockImplicitTerminator<ModuleMetadataTerminatorOp>

 ### `airrt.module_metadata_terminator` (xilinx::airrt::ModuleMetadataTerminatorOp)

-Implicit terminator for ModuleMetadataOp's region
+_Implicit terminator for ModuleMetadataOp's region_

 Syntax: